-Do you feel the need for speed?
 Want to get out on the water?
 Are you craving an adventure?
-If you're considering buying a motorcycle, boat or RV, it's important to ask the right questions to make sure a leisure vehicle is a smart investment for you.
+Do you feel the need for speed?
+If you’re considering buying a boat, RV or motorcycle, it’s important to ask the right questions and make sure a leisure vehicle is a smart investment for you.
 Let’s take a look at some of the key considerations and what to keep in mind as you gear up to enjoy the great outdoors.

-Will you need a Leisure Vehicle Loan to finance your new toy?
+Will you need a loan to finance your new toy?
 Consider what payment fits into your budget to help determine the purchase price and loan terms you can afford.
-Don't forget to include in your budget ongoing costs such as maintenance, fuel, storage and insurance.
+Don’t forget to include ongoing costs such as maintenance, fuel, storage and insurance in your budget.

 Leisure vehicles differ greatly in size and complexity as compared to what you may be used to.
 Before making the commitment to purchase your new toy, make sure you have the appropriate license(s) to drive the vehicle.
 Check with your state in order to follow the proper regulations.

 - How often do you plan on using it?
 Where do you plan on taking it?
 If you only plan on using it a few times a year, consider buying used.
-If you plan on taking it far distances, you may consider buying an RV that has low miles on it to begin with so you can get the most out of your purchase.
+If you plan on taking it far distances, you may consider buying an RV that has low mileage on it to begin with, so you can get the most out of your purchase.

 - Are you buying it because you want to save money on travel costs by staying in your RV instead of a hotel or motel?
 Calculate how much you would actually be saving by comparing the cost and maintenance of an RV to lodging and dining out, etc.